-When reading or writing data on S3 with your TensorFlow program, the behavior could be controlled by various environmental variables:
+When reading or writing data on S3 with your TensorFlow program, the behavior can be controlled by various environmental variables:

 - AWS_REGION: By default, regional endpoint is used for S3, with region